FlowFuse/website/src/blog/2024/09/how-to-debug-node-red-flows.md

 - **Set breakpoints** to pause the flow at critical points.
 - **Inspect messages** and data in real-time, including message payloads, context, and more.

-The Node-RED Debugger transforms troubleshooting from a time-consuming guesswork process into a structured, efficient workflow by offering these advanced debugging capabilities.

 ## Installing and Enabling Node-RED Debugger

 To install the Node-RED Debugger: